 Other elements are more charged.
 In the show’s centerpiece, a mangled Aston Martin Volante, which O’Brien has named ‘Harvey’ is presented as a true Weinstein metaphor: a disfigured monster surrounding himself with beauty and sophistication.

 The more prevalent issues exposed by the Weinstein case and through the #MeToo movement have never been fully resolved, but some measure of justice (“Never Enough”) was obtained in 2019 when Harvey Weinstein was jailed for 23 years.

 This timely and provocative exhibition also includes a newly written soundtrack by James O’Neill (Bitches with Wolves).
 The six-minute song ‘Justice’ is a Bond song to beat them all.

 This exhibition is presented for the 2021 Drogheda Art Festival.

-Highlanes Gallery is grateful for the ongoing support of Louth County Council, Arts Council and Patrons, Benefactors and Friends.
+Highlanes Gallery is grateful for the ongoing support of the Louth County Council, Arts Council, and Patrons, Benefactors, and Friends.